 The current version of the “shield” logo was developed in 2012 resulting from more than a year of research with focus groups and conversations with students, faculty, staff, trustees and alumni.
 The “stacked” version is the University’s preferred logo for all general academic and institutional communications.
 The horizontal version may be used when space is limited.
 Departments may use brand extension logos with the department name.

 Please contact University Communications for assistance and with questions (firstname.lastname@example.org).
-Print copies of the at-a-glance visual identity guide may be purchased from the Duplicating Center.
+Print or digital copies of the at-a-glance visual identity guide are available through University Communications.

 What has changed since 2012?